-Any concerns about unmanned aircraft being used in close proximity to our premises either from a safety or privacy perspective MUST be reported immediately to the local police on 101
+Any concerns about unmanned aircraft being used near our premises either from a safety or privacy perspective MUST be reported immediately to the local police on 101.

 The Police often have greater resources, response times and powers of investigation than the CAA.
-To support this, the CAA has now agreed with the Police, in a signed Memorandum of Understanding that the Police will take the lead in dealing with unmanned aircraft misuse incidents, particularly at public events, that may contravene aviation safety legislation or other relevant criminal legislation.
+To support this, the CAA has now agreed with the Police, in a signed Memorandum of Understanding that the Police will take the lead in dealing with unmanned aircraft misuse incidents that may contravene aviation safety legislation or other relevant criminal legislation.